mezera/mrQ/README.md

 ##### Spoiled gradient echo scans (SPGR, FLASH) #####

 1. 2-4 SPGR (not fast SPGR) scans with multiple flip angles recommended (e.g., 4, 10, 20 and 30 degrees).
-2. All scans should have a single TR (note that a higher TR will increase the SNR).
+2. All scans should have a single TR.
-3. Minimal TE (less than or equal to 2 msec)
+3. Scans should have a minimal TE, about 2 msec.
+(Longer TE generates T2* in PD.)
-4. Save the multi-coil information.
-To do this on GE scanners, change the scanner default by editing the saveinter cv: saveinter=1.
+4. *Optional*: Save the multi-coil information.
+   - GE scanners: Change the scanner default by editing the saveinter cv: saveinter=1.
+   - Siemens scanners:
+   - Philips scanners: *If you know how to implement these settings, please email us.*
 5. Scan with the same prescan parameters for all SPGR scans.
 To do this, scan the highest SNR image first (flip angle = 10).
 For the next scan, choose manual pre-scan and perform the scan without changing the pre-scan parameters.

 ##### EPI spin-echo inversion recovery scans (B1 mapping) #####